Roshann-Rai/Roshann-Rai/README.md

 ### :technologist: About Me:
-- :telescope: Currently an University Student and R enthusiasist and self learner.
+- :telescope: Currently an University Student, R enthusiasist and self learner.

 - :seedling: Doing my own projects in R.